NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/_index.md

 Setup instructions vary depending on the device posture attribute.
 Refer to the links below to view the setup guide for your provider.

-- [WARP client checks](/cloudflare-one/identity/devices/warp-client-checks/) are performed by the Cloudflare WARP client.
+- [WARP client checks](/cloudflare-one/identity/devices/warp-client-checks/) are performed by the Khulnasoft WARP client.
 - [Service-to-service checks](/cloudflare-one/identity/devices/service-providers/) are performed by third-party device posture providers.
 - [Access integration checks](/cloudflare-one/identity/devices/access-integrations/) are only configurable for Access applications.
 These attributes cannot be used in Gateway policies.